ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 ofhact_unsure="Would you take part in it if you were invited to?
 Levels: NA = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends", GENFBACK_prevent_agree="Genetic feedback for conditions that ARE prevetable or treatable (e.g. type 2 diabetes, heart disease)?
-Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends", GENFBACK_prevent_all="Genetic feedback for conditions that ARE prevetable or treatable (e.g. type 2 diabetes, heart disease)?
+Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends, prefer not to say", GENFBACK_prevent_all="Genetic feedback for conditions that ARE prevetable or treatable (e.g. type 2 diabetes, heart disease)?
-Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends", GENFBACK_no_prevent_agree="Genetic feedback for conditions that ARE NOT prevetable or treatable (e.g. some types of dementia)?
+Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends, prefer not to say", GENFBACK_no_prevent_agree="Genetic feedback for conditions that ARE NOT prevetable or treatable (e.g. some types of dementia)?
-Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends", GENFBACK_no_prevent_all="Genetic feedback for conditions that ARE NOT prevetable or treatable (e.g. some types of dementia)?
+Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends,prefer not to say", GENFBACK_no_prevent_all="Genetic feedback for conditions that ARE NOT prevetable or treatable (e.g. some types of dementia)?
-Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends", GENFBACK_ancestry_agree="Genetic feedback for ancestry?
+Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends,prefer not to say", GENFBACK_ancestry_agree="Genetic feedback for ancestry?
-Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends", GENFBACK_ancestry_all="Genetic feedback for ancestry?
+Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not Not sure / it depends,prefer not to say", GENFBACK_ancestry_all="Genetic feedback for ancestry?
-Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends", OFHBEN_1="OFH will... advance medical research" ,OFHBEN_2="OFH will... better treatments" ,OFHBEN_3="OFH will... early detection"
+Levels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends,prefer not to say", OFHBEN_1="OFH will... advance medical research" ,OFHBEN_2="OFH will... better treatments" ,OFHBEN_3="OFH will... early detection"